LindaNSIP/usecases/docs/naplan_registration/howto.md

 Join:
 -   SIS client registers with AP.
 -   AP communicates to
-    SIS client out of band credentials for connecting to the AP zone.
+    SIS client out-of-band credentials for connecting to the AP zone.

 ### 4. Provide authoritative data